Follow Our Passion officially turned one, last week and in honor of that I am gonna share with you all 12 Things I Learned My First Year of Blogging!

-There is always something to do & 10 millions hats to wear
+There is always something to do & 10 million hats to wear

 Somehow something always slips.

 Writer.
 Photographer.
 Social Media Expert.
 Marketing team.
 Website designer.
-Need legal advice so you also wanna become part time lawyer.
-Then go into each niche, like mine, cook/chef + health food wellness guru wanna be. haha.
+Need legal advice so you also wanna become a part-time lawyer.
+Then go into each niche, like mine, cook/chef + health food wellness guru wannabe. haha.

 There is so much you wanna do so much and at the same time make it perfect.